-(1) Within sixty (60) days after the end of each fiscal year, NICTA shall submit an annual report to the Minister on the financial situation and performance of the Universal Access and Service Fund and the Universal Access and Service Fund Trust Account.

-Deleted: the UAS Board and

-- (2) NICTA shall include in the report submitted under Subsection (1) - (a) a report on its activities, including activities in support of the Minister relative to the Universal Access and Service Fund and NICTA's implementation functions; and

-(b) a statement of the current amount of monies or other investments held in the Universal Access and Service Fund Trust Account; and
+- (1) Within sixty (60) days after the end of each fiscal year, NICTA shall submit an annual report to the UAS Board and the Minister on the financial situation and performance of the Universal Access and Service Fund and the Universal Access and Service Fund Trust Account. - (2) NICTA shall include in the report submitted under Subsection (1) - - (a) a report on its activities, including activities in support of the Minister and the UAS Board relative to the Universal Access and Service Fund and NICTA's implementation functions; and - (b) a statement of the current amount of monies or other investments held in the Universal Access and Service Fund Trust Account; and - (c) a description of the cash reserves investments and the cash management procedures in place; and - (d) a record of disbursements made from the Universal Access and Service Fund Trust Account: and

-- a description of the cash reserves investments and the cash management procedures in place; and - a record of disbursements made from the Universal Access and Service Fund Trust Account; and - (e) a record of the Universal Access and Service Levies or other monies accruing to the Universal Access and Service Fund.

-Deleted: and the UAS Board

-(3) NICTA shall provide information or any special reports relevant to this Part as requested by the Minister.
+- (e) a record of the Universal Access and Service Levies or other monies accruing to the Universal Access and Service Fund. - (3) NICTA shall provide information or any special reports relevant to this Part as requested by the UAS Board or the Minister.